fgx/fgx-globe/readme.md

 Geographic data represented on spheres has certainly created some pretty maps.

-But can a globe be used to represented non-geographical big-data in successful ways.
+But can a globe be used to represented non-geographical big-data in successful ways?

 This repository is about the exploration of such possibilities.